Rubidgea: Description

-Rubidgea was the largest African gorgonopsians and one of the largest gorgonopsians known to have lived.
+Rubidgea was the largest African gorgonopsian and one of the largest gorgonopsians known to have lived.
 The largest specimens had skulls that measure up to 46 cm in length.
+It has been estimated at 3 m in length.
 Rubidgea was a heavily-built, large-bodied apex predator, and sported a thick skull with long, sabre-like canines.
-The Rubidgeinae group as a whole were the largest gorgonopsians known to have lived, and are characterised by their robust skeletal features, particularly their skulls which are heavily-pachyostosed.
+The Rubidgeinae group as a whole were some of the largest gorgonopsians known to have lived, only outsized by Inostrancevia, and are characterised by their robust skeletal features, particularly their skulls which are heavily-pachyostosed.
 The genus Rubidgea is composed of three species, R. atrox, R. platyrhina, and R. majora.

 Classification

 The Rubidgeinae are a subfamily of derived gorgonopsids that have only been found in Africa.
 They are composed of six genera and 17 species.
 The Rubidgeinae are closely related to their sister group, the Inostranceviinae, which have only been found in Russia.
 Out of the gorgonopsian clade, the systematics of the Rubidgeinae is the best resolved due to their distinctive character traits.
 The systematics of other gorgonopsian subfamilies remain chaotic due to a high degree of cranial homomorphism between taxa, making it difficult to distinguish different taxa effectively.
 The cladogram below (Kammerer and Rubidge 2022) displays the currently accepted systematic relationships of the Gorgonopsia.